-In the process of trying to come up with a list of things that we need to do to sell our house quick, i realized that having something like this might be useful to have for others as they get ready to sell their own homes.
+In the process of trying to come up with a list of things that we need to do to sell our house quick, I realized that having something like this might be useful for others as they get ready to sell their own homes.

 So today I thought I’d come up with a great big list of things to do before you sell your house.